EricZimmerman/KapeFiles/README.md

 ### NOTE: We have clarified KAPE usage permissions for commercial applications.
 See details [here](https://ericzimmerman.github.io/KapeDocs/#!Pages\50-Frequently-asked-questions.md).

-# Downloading Kape Files for Kape
+# Downloading KAPE Files for KAPE

 To download the latest files, click the "Sync with Github" button in gkape.exe or run `kape.exe --sync`